 Cash flow management is crucial to your business’s day-to-day operations.
 You won’t risk racking up business debt when you have steady cash flow available.

-Some business owners make too many charges to their business credit card when they have negative cash flow.
-This results in an influx of debt, and can affect your credit history.
-If it hurts your credit score, it could affect your ability to get approved for financing in the future, or result in higher interest rates.
+Some business owners make too many purchases with their business credit cards when they have negative cash flow.
+This results in an influx of debt and can affect your credit history.
+If it hurts your credit score, it could affect your ability to get approved for financing in the future or result in higher interest rates.

 Having additional working capital for cash flow improvement will allow you to remain financially responsible.

 It can be stressful when your business isn’t meeting sales goals.
 You’ll need finances to continue running your business while trying to increase sales.